beryllium-org/displaylibs/README.md

-# jpkg-template-package
+# Beryllium OS display libraries package
-A template package for jpkg
+A Beryllium OS package to provide useful to work with `displayio`.
 <br />
 Build with <code>make package</code>